raspberrypilearning/experimentai-project5/en/step_3.md

 Before you begin the process, make sure you have access to the following things (you need to attach them to the form!):

-+ Your finished model card, saved as a pdf or a photo/screenshot.
++ Your finished model card, with all the fields filled in.

 + A finished scratch project which creates themed playlists using a trained ML model on ML4Kids